 It's therefore critical if you pay a visit to any of these fragile sanctuaries that you 'tread lightly' and leave only footprints behind.

 By following the responsible practices outlined below, you're helping to ensure the environment that attracted you remains exactly as it was before you arrived.

-- Check with the Department of National Parks, Sport and Racing (NPSR) for special requirements before visiting islands
+- Check with the Queensland Parks and Wildlife Service for special requirements before visiting islands

-- Book your campsite in advance with NPSR, especially during peak times (for example public and school holiday periods)
+- Book your campsite in advance, especially during peak times (for example public and school holiday periods)